Last updated: May 2026 · Written from 18 months of hands-on experience growing four Calathea varieties at home

 If you enjoy the look of Calathea but want to explore similar plants:

-- Maranta (Prayer Plant): Same family, similar care, but generally more forgiving.
-Great stepping stone.
+- Maranta (Prayer Plant): same family, similar care, but generally more forgiving.
+A great stepping stone.

-- Snake Plant: If you want something with dramatic leaves but much lower maintenance, this is your plant.
+- Snake Plant: if you want dramatic leaves with much lower maintenance, this is your plant.

-For those who love Calathea’s look but want something more forgiving, the Snake Plant is incredibly low-maintenance.
-Check out my complete guide on How to Care for a Snake Plant.
+For those who love Calathea’s look but want something far more forgiving, the snake plant is about as low-maintenance as houseplants get — see my complete snake plant care guide for the details.

 Calathea is non-toxic to both cats and dogs.

-According to the ASPCA’s Toxic and Non-Toxic Plants Database, Calathea plants are safe for households with pets.
-This makes them one of the best options if you have curious cats or dogs who like to investigate (or nibble) your plants.
+According to the ASPCA’s Toxic and Non-Toxic Plants database, Calathea is safe for households with pets — making it one of the best options if you have curious cats or dogs who like to investigate (or nibble) your plants.

 That said, eating any plant material can cause mild stomach upset, so it’s still best to keep them out of reach if your pet is particularly mouthy.